Table of Contents

 - Next, you will have to blanch the asparagus stems so that they get a bright green color, while not losing their crunchiness.

-- Slice the chicken and transfer the slices into a large mixing bowl.
+- Slice the chicken and transfer the slices to a large mixing bowl.
 Add the parmesan, tomato, beans, and rocket leaves.
 Toss well.

 - Divide the salad into eight serving plates.
 Serve with the lemon wedges.